Management Policy / Management Strategy

 Despite these risks, we recognize that we have a responsibility to provide a stable supply of food essential to people’s daily lives, and we will fulfill this responsibility by implementing the measures below.

-• Thorough awareness-raising activities on washing hands and gargling Mask wearing at all times Daily temperature checks
+• Thorough awareness-raising activities on washing hands and gargling.
+Daily temperature checks

 • Recommendation of working from home (telecommuting) Development of web conferencing environment and promotion of its use